Desert Forensics - Part Two

 In this theory, the Sahara already existed when Libyan desert glass was created about 20 million years ago.
 And therefore Libyan desert glass has decorated Saharan sand for about 20 million years.

-But if the Sahara cycles from fertile to arid and back to fertile every 20,000 years, then Libyan desert glass is hardly likely to still be lying on its surface.
+But if the Sahara cycles from fertile to arid and back again every 20,000 years, then 20 million-year old Libyan desert glass is hardly likely to still be lying on its surface.

-For the same reason, if the Sahara formed only seven million years ago then the theory of aridity-fertility cycles is nonsense.
+For the same reason, if the Sahara formed only seven million years ago, then the theory that 20 million year old Libyan desert glass has lain on the surface all along is also nonsense.
+Or the theory that the Sahara cycles from aridity to fertility and back is nonsense.

-For the same reason, if the Sahara formed only three million years ago then the theory of aridity-fertility cycles is nonsense.
+For the same reason, if the Sahara formed only three million years ago, then the theory that 20 million year old Libyan desert glass has lain on the surface all along is also nonsense.
+Or the theory that the Sahara cycles from aridity to fertility and back is nonsense.

-And if the Sahara only started its aridity-fertility cycle "several hundred thousand years ago" then the 20 million year old Libyan desert glass theory is nonsense.
+And if the Sahara only started its aridity-fertility cycle "several hundred thousand years ago" then all the above and the 20 million year old Libyan desert glass theory are nonsense.

-Either the Sahara doesn't cycle; or Libyan desert glass has magic resurfacing properties.
+Either Libyan desert glass has magic resurfacing properties.
+Or the Sahara doesn't cycle.
 Or Libyan desert glass is much younger than 20 million years.
-Or any one or two or all of those three.
+Or some combination of one or two or three of those possibilities.

-But problems with the Timgad narrative give us a clue to how old the Sahara might really be.
+Fortunately, problems with the Timgad narrative give us a clue about how old the Sahara might really be.

 Paraphrasing Timgad - Wikipedia again: